August 14, 2019

 Fast forward to the twenty-first century, what have we?
 The heart of Russia, economically, politically, scientifically, culturally and educationally is west of the Ural mountains.

-This part would like to be European and at one time there was
+This part would like to be European and at one time there was from Soviet president Mikhail Gorbachev and Russian presidents Boris Yelstin and Vladimir Putin of a desire to join the EU and NATO.

 President George H. W. Bush, (Senior), appeared to want to keep that hope alive (despite some actions that weren’t in Russia’s interests), but he didn’t win a second term, defeated by a less visionary Bill Clinton who rebuffed Russia, expanding NATO eastward and breaking a solemn American promise made to Gorbachev not to.